Tulsa Golden Hurricane men's basketball: Rivals

-Tulsa's primary basketball rival is Wichita State University, but that rivalry had faded somewhat between the time Tulsa left the Missouri Valley Conference after the 1995 season and both teams having joined the American Athletic Conference by 2017, when it was renewed indefinitely by both schools.
-Tulsa also has a mild rivalry with Oral Roberts University, which is located in southern Tulsa.
+Tulsa's primary basketball rival is Wichita State, but that rivalry had faded somewhat between the time Tulsa left the Missouri Valley Conference after the 1995–96 season and both teams having joined the American Athletic Conference by 2017, when it was renewed indefinitely by both schools.
+Tulsa also has a mild rivalry with Oral Roberts, which is located in southern Tulsa.
 The teams began play in 1974 and has largely been one sided, however Oral Roberts has tightened the gap quite a bit in recent years, the two teams currently play annually.
 A traveling trophy, the Mayor's Cup, is exchanged between the winner of the game.
 Tulsa hired Bill Self away from Oral Roberts in 1997.

-While in the Missouri Valley Conference, the Golden Hurricane had an extensive rivalry with Wichita State Creighton, Southern Illinois and Bradley.
+While in the Missouri Valley Conference, the Golden Hurricane had an extensive rivalry with Wichita State, Creighton, Southern Illinois and Bradley.
 The team has also had longstanding competitions against Oklahoma, Oklahoma State and Arkansas.
 The rivalry with Arkansas was enhanced with their hiring of Nolan Richardson away from Tulsa in 1985.
-Tulsa had an intense rivalry with Fresno State and Hawaii while a member of the Western Athletic Conference.
-Southern Methodist remains a fairly interesting rivalry, given that the two schools sometimes recruit similar players and that former Southern Methodist coach Matt Doherty was considered a front-runner for the Tulsa job prior to Doug Wojcik taking the helm; likewise, Doug Wojcik once interviewed for the Southern Methodist job.
-The current SMU coach, Larry Brown, was the college coach of former Tulsa coach Danny Manning who left to become the head coach at Wake Forest in 2014.
+Tulsa also had intense rivalries with Fresno State and Hawaii while a member of the Western Athletic Conference.
+Southern Methodist remains a fairly interesting rivalry, given that the two schools sometimes recruit similar players and that former SMU coach Matt Doherty was considered a front-runner for the Tulsa job prior to Doug Wojcik taking the helm; likewise, Doug Wojcik once interviewed for the SMU job.
+Former SMU head coach, Larry Brown, was the college coach of former Tulsa coach Danny Manning who left to become the head coach at Wake Forest in 2014.

 Tulsa moved into the American Athletic Conference in July 2014, restoring natural rivalries with AAC members Memphis, Cincinnati, SMU and Houston.